Hosting Visiting Medical Students

 Texas Health Resources also is part of a regional integrated health network with UT Southwestern, Southwestern Health Resources, which leverages the strength of the two healthcare systems in a shared mission of improving the health and well-being of North Texans.

-Fourth-year medical students from TCU School of Medicine, Texas College of Osteopathic Medicine (TCOM) and other allopathic and osteopathic medical schools come to Texas Health Fort Worth for medicine and intensive care sub-internships.
+Fourth-year medical students from the Burnett School of Medicine at TCU, UNT's Texas College of Osteopathic Medicine (TCOM) and other allopathic and osteopathic medical schools come to Texas Health Fort Worth for medicine and intensive care sub-internships.
 Students participating in sub-internships are integrated into the day-to-day workflow of the team, seeing patients and participating in multi-disciplinary rounds, and they attend educational rounds and conferences of their ward teams.
 The students receive mentorship on cases they present in oral and written formats, and attend student-specific teaching sessions provided by the medical education faculty.

-Application Information for TCU School of Medicine or TCOM Students
+Application Information for Burnett School of Medicine at TCU or TCOM Students

-If you are a medical student at TCU School of Medicine or TCOM and are interested in a rotation at Texas Health Fort Worth, please contact your school’s coordinator.
+If you are a medical student at the Burnett School of Medicine at TCU or TCOM and are interested in a rotation at Texas Health Fort Worth, please contact your school’s coordinator.
 Please allow at least three months to complete the process of applying.

 Application Instructions for Students of Other Schools

-- Academic Approval: Complete the rotation application and submit it, along with supporting documents, to the program coordinator.
+- Academic Approval: Complete the rotation application and submit it, along with supporting documents, through VSLO.
 Required supporting documents include:

 - Rotation application